aspose-cells/Aspose.Cells-Products/cells/en/python-java/conversion/csv-to-xlsm/_index.md

 The following example demonstrates how to convert CSV to XLSM in Python.
 {{% blocks/products/pf/agp/text %}}

-Follow the easy steps to convert CSV into XLSM.
+Follow the easy steps to convert CSV to XLSM.
 Upload your CSV file, then simply save it as XLSM file.
 For both CSV reading and XLSM writing you can use fully qualified filenames.
 The output XLSM content and formatting will be identical to the original CSV document.

 {{% /blocks/products/pf/agp/text %}}